Defining Nock#

 Nock consists of only twelve opcodes based on a few axiomatic operators for addressing and equality, etc. The quip is that it’s small enough to fit on a T-shirt—and you can find such T-shirts in circulation!
 This situates it in complexity somewhere higher than a lambda calculus or SKI combinator and somewhere lower than an assembly language.

-The Spec#
+The Specification#

 Nock 4K